Practice Math with the "Guess the Groceries" Game

 Follow-up questions for the ride home are a great way to focus in on what was learned.
 Try these: What items were least/most expensive?
 What patterns do you see in pricing?
 What types of food are more expensive?
 How can rounding and estimating help you as a shopper?

 If it's difficult to schedule a joint trip to the grocery store, try occasionally bringing home your grocery receipt.
 Cut off the bottom sales total, then give the top portion to your child and ask her to round each item and estimate the total.
 Compare to see how close she came to the actual total.
-You can offer a small reward, or just simply praise her for a job well done – the best reward of all!
+You can offer a small reward, or just simply praise her for a job well done; sometimes that's the best reward of all!